 Abdullah Ibn ‘Umar saw a Yemeni man performing Tawaf (circumambulating the Ka’bah in Mecca) while carrying his mother on his back.
 This man said to Abdullah Ibn ‘Umar, “I am like a tame camel for her!
 I have carried her more than she carried me.
 Do you think I have paid her back, oh Ibn ‘Umar?”
 Abdullah Ibn ‘Umar replied, “No, not even one contraction!!”
 (Source: Al-Adab al-Mufrad Bukhari, 1/62)

-The idea about paradise being under the feet of a mother is teaching us how to fulfil our Creator’s command and earn our place in paradise in the process.
-Our faith encourages us to serve our parents, to have reverence for them, to take care of them and show them mercy in their old age as a means for us to attain bliss in another life.
-Curiously, the word for mercy in Arabic (rahma) comes from the same root as the word for womb (rahm).
+The idea about paradise being under the feet of a mother is teaching us how to fulfill our Creator’s command and earn our place in paradise in the process.
+Our faith encourages us to serve our parents, to have reverence for them, to take care of them, and show them mercy in their old age as a means for us to attain bliss in another life.
+Curiously, the word for mercy in Arabic (Rahma) comes from the same root as the word for womb (Rahm).
 Mercy is also considered to be one of the attributes of God, represented through one of His beautiful names (ismul husna): Ar-Rahman, the merciful, and Ar-Raheem, the One who bestows mercy.

 A man came to the Prophet and said, “O Messenger of God!
 Who among the people is the most worthy of my good companionship?”
 The Prophet said: Your mother.
 The man said, “Then who?”
 The Prophet said: Then your mother.
 The man further asked, “Then who?”
 The Prophet said: Then your mother.
 The man asked again, “Then who?”
 The Prophet said: Then your father.
 (Bukhari, Muslim).

-Most Muslim countries have a structure which is unarguably patriarchal.
-The men have the majority of the control in the house, in the office, in public spaces and under the law.
-Yet as a mother, invariably, you are given an elevated status and power over the household and often in the community, which you would not otherwise have as a wife, sister or daughter.
+Most Muslim countries have a structure that is unarguably patriarchal.
+The men have the majority of the control in the house, in the office, in public spaces, and under the law.
+Yet as a mother, invariably, you are given an elevated status and power over the household and often in the community, which you would not otherwise have as a wife, sister, or daughter.
 The thought of an elderly mother left to fend for herself horrifies people.
 The idea of care homes for the elderly is virtually unheard of.